 Learning Wrap-Ups was invented by Marion Stuart, a 4th-grade teacher who found an easy and convenient way to teach the children the basics of mathematics.
 The methods invented by her are super effective and these are widely used by hundreds and thousands of students all around the world.

-This is basically a math curriculum which develops a sense of numbers and fact mystery among the preschoolers.
+This is basically a math curriculum that develops a sense of numbers and fact mystery among the preschoolers.
 This curriculum is super fun, hands-on and self-correcting.
-Children are heavily encouraged to solve their own math problem using a simple and fun method so that they grow a love for mathematics from a very early age.
+Parents should heavily encourage children to solve their own math problem using a simple and fun method so that they grow a love for mathematics from a very early age.
 Along with math, they also offer grammar, vocabulary, and rhymes to prepare the children as much as possible for their future educational journey.
 The learning Wrap is a complete curriculum that will prepare the children for their future educational endeavors.

 How to Conduct Successful and Stress-free Homeschooling?

 One mistake homeschooling parents tend to make is to include every subject in the curriculum.
 Preschoolers are just at the beginning of an educational journey so including tons of materials in their curriculum will scare them off and make them demotivated about learning.

 Parents should carefully include only basic things and make the curriculum fun enough.
 It will inspire the children to learn and know more.
 You may start the day by reading some religious stories to the kids and then move to the academics.
 Try to build up good character in your child from an early age so that they carry on.